-Autograph ABP is based in London where it runs a photography gallery and a programme of talks and educational activities.
+Autograph is based in London where it runs a photography gallery and a programme of talks and educational activities.
 It also works internationally promoting exhibitions, events and publications concerned with photography, cultural identity, race, representation and human rights.

 Autograph ABP Creative Workshop Installation, November 2017